onlyhavecans/web-exploration5/content/spurs_jimmying_janging/_index.md

 Maria (NCR)    | sniper & base scout.
 Met Harriette and talked to her about recent events The Wolf       | a prostitute spoke omniously to JJ about him.
 Had a freakey encounter in a church Ferris         | former thorn, works for the Followers.
-Likes Mr Barker Jebodiah       | Vault 420 agrocusturalist.
+Likes Mr Barker Mick & Ralph   | Dealers of a lot of trouble, traded a football for forged strip passes that almost didn't pass Jebodiah       | Vault 420 agrocusturalist.
 Actually the overseer Hassid         | Vault 420 liason.
 He's dead now
 Sarah          | Vault 420 Mechanic.
-Mr's barker's Best Friend Dave           | Vault 420 Medic.
-He's not here Michelle       | new 420 Liason
+Mr's barker's Best Friend.
+Has offered to go adventuring w/ Mr Barker Dave           | Vault 420 Medic.
+He's not here Michelle       | New 420 Liason
 Nathan         | vault 420 Facilities (HR)
 Nikki          | Thorn Liason
 The King       | Leader of the kings